viccon/sturdyc/README.md

 This is what the `PermutatedBatchKeyFn` is used for.
-It takes a prefix and a struct which internally it uses reflection on in order to concatenate the **exported** fields to form a unique cache key that would look something like
+It takes a prefix and a struct which internally it uses reflection on in order to concatenate the **exported** fields to form a unique cache key that would look like this:
-this:

 ```
 // movies-by-ids is our prefix that we passed as the